robert-dumitru/ganymede/README.md

 6. Run the bot:

     ```bash
-    pipenv run python app/process_messages.py
+    pipenv run python3 app/ec2_server.py > /dev/null 2>&1 &
+    disown
 7. Done!
 Your bot should now respond to messages.
+Feel free to close your ssh connection as the bot will keep running in
+the background.

 ### AWS Lambda: